MicroshaftCorp/AwedoMEMZ/README.md

 # AwedoMEMZ
-Finally, AwedoMEMZ is there.
+Finally, AwedoMEMZ is here.
 Build instructions and stuff will follow soon, I hope.